 Unique Features of the Park Overall: Swimming at the Clarke Swim Center; tennis; equestrian center; skate park; gardens; off-leash dog park; bike paths connecting the Iron Horse Trail; sand volleyball court; fishing pond; garden and community center; six athletic fields.

-Lunch tables & seating: Several benches scattered throughout and several tables that can be reserved for parties.
+Lunch tables & seating: Several benches scattered throughout with shaded canopies and several tables that can be reserved for parties.

 Parking: Large free parking lot shared with swim center.
-Not usually difficult to find a spot during the week; weekends are more difficult.
+Not usually difficult to find a spot during the week (unless in the afternoon during swim season when swim classes are in full swing); weekends are more difficult.

 Shade: Some.
-There are umbrella coverings throughout, but it’s still pretty exposed to the sun and it can get rather hot.
-Wear a hat!
+There are umbrella coverings throughout, but it’s still pretty exposed to the sun.
+The playground area isn’t too shaded so it can get rather hot.
+Wear a hat and bring sunscreen!

 Pros: Mixed-age appropriate; lots of wide open space; sports facilities; inventive play structures; swimming right nearby.